arthur-abanda-ndjock/arthur-digiboard/README.md

 - In-memory database (for _local_ environment)
 - Local postgresql k8s cluster database (for _dev_ environment)
-- AWS RDS database (for _uat_ environment in the cloud)
+- AWS RDS database (for _uat_ environment in the cloud) Details are found in [this](arthur-digiboard-backend/src/main/resources) folder, inside the `application-*.yaml` file

-Details are found in [this](arthur-digiboard-backend/src/main/resources) folder, inside the `application-*.yaml` file
+Liquibase is used mainly to track & maintain the schema and init state of the DB consistent accross many of those datasources.
+The liquibase root config is found in the [master changelog](arthur-digiboard-backend/src/test/resources/db-test/changelogs/master-cl.yaml) file, separating configuration for table creation & modification, scripts and stored procedures

 ### Dockerizing the app